SAFE-Stack/docs/docs/recipes/package-management/add-nuget-package-to-server.md

 > You can also achieve the same thing using the [Visual Studio Package Manager](https://docs.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-in-visual-studio#nuget-package-manager), the [VS Mac Package Manager](https://docs.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-in-visual-studio-mac) or the [Package Manager Console](https://docs.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-in-visual-studio#package-manager-console).

-> For a detailed explanation of package management using Nuget, visit the official [docs](https://docs.microsoft.com/en-us/nuget/consume-packages/overview-and-workflow).
+> For a detailed explanation of package management using NuGet, visit the official [docs](https://docs.microsoft.com/en-us/nuget/consume-packages/overview-and-workflow).